NashTech-Labs/Create-Stop-AWS-Instances-using-Boto3/README.md

-# Using Boto3 on AWS display the Buckets list
+# Create and Stop Instances on AWS using Boto3

+---

 ## Short Description

-This template will you the flavour of boto3 where you will find how to get the names or list of buckets and EC2 instances without using UI of AWS.
+This template will you the flavour of boto3 where you will be able to create and stop the instances using boto3 without using UI of AWS.

-## Getting Started with Installation

-* Install python
-* Install pip
+---
 ### Commands

-`sudo apt-get update`

-`sudo apt-get install python3 -y`

-`sudo apt-get install ansible -y`

-`sudo apt-get -y install python3-pip`

-`pip3 --version`
+`python3 filename.py`

 #### Note : To configure AWS IAM User